 The new iPhone 13 is priced from £779 (Apple.com) if you choose to buy it out-right, has a 5.4in display and is available in pink, blue, red, “midnight” (black) and “starlight” (off-white).
 Storage options are 128GB, 256GB and 512GB.

-At the other end of the scale – and if you don’t mind paying more upfront – EE, again via Affordable Mobiles, offers the iPhone 13 with 15GB of monthly data for just £23 per month, for 24 months.
-The upfront cost on this deal is £429 for the 128GB handset.
+At the other end of the scale – and if you don’t mind paying more upfront – EE, again via Affordable Mobiles, offers the iPhone 13 with 15GB of monthly data for just £47 per month, for 24 months, with no upfront cost.

 Virgin contracts for the iPhone 13 start at £33 a month, but this is for 36 months and includes just 2GB of data, albeit with no upfront fee.
 The monthly cost increases to £46 when the contract length is cut to 24 months, then increasing the data allowance to 5GB bumps the price to £48 a month.